|

 to ground units realistically, so arm it with an anti missile or an AA

 rocket launcher.
 Best of all, it won't draw from your solar power.
+Now, where

 to place the nests?
 Any ways into your base, and any points that the enemy